Skip to content

 What is the microclimate like inside a hoop house?

-Can one use a heater for a hoop house?
+Can you use a heater in a hoop house?

-Is building high tunnels different than building a greenhouse?
+Is building a high tunnel different from building a greenhouse?

-Next article Cold Frame vs Greenhouse: Which Growing Structure is Best For Your Garden?
+Next article Cold Frame vs Greenhouse: Which Season Extender Is Right for You?

 Leave a comment